 President’s Day is an American federal holiday popularly viewed to recognize and celebrate presidents of past and present.
 President’s Day was established in 1885 to recognize President George Washington’s birthday (February 22nd).
 In 1971, the holiday was moved to the third Monday of February to not only celebrate him, but also honor President Abraham Lincoln and all US Presidents, past and present.
 However, not all states recognize this federal holiday.
 Currently, 24 states recognize President’s Day, 9 recognize Washington’s Birthday and 9 do not observe the holiday in either form.

-The 24th annual Presidents Day is on Monday, February 20th, 2017.
+The 25th annual Presidents Day is coming up in February.
 This is one of several federal holidays that are celebrated and recognized by all branches of the military.
 Normally, this holiday is a day off for our military members.

 2. What the Office of the President Represents